Volkswagen Golf Mk1: Model history

 Air conditioning became available as an option on the domestic market in August 1975.
 The ability to retrofit the system, together with installing a larger battery, was offered to owners of existing cars.

 In December 1975 a minor styling revision deleted the Swallowtail line on the rear hatch, replacing it with a simple straight horizontal body-line.
 The bonnet also received a transverse line connecting the two raised sides across the front edge of the panel.

 The Golf was introduced to Japan in 1975, where it was imported by the Yanase dealership chain.
-Its exterior dimensions and engine displacement were in compliance with Japanese Government dimension regulations, which helped sales.
+Its exterior dimensions and engine displacement were in compliance with Japanese Government dimension regulations.

 The Golf Mk1 was runner-up for European Car of the Year in 1975, losing to the Citroën CX.

 A minor exterior revision in December 1978 replaced the narrow front and rear bumpers with moulded units that wrapped around the sides of the car.
 Another minor facelift in 1980 saw the adoption of wider rear lamp clusters and a new dashboard with a more modern-looking instrument display featuring LED warning lights.
 US versions also received rectangular headlights.
-This was the last major update before the MK1 was replaced by the MK2 Golf in most markets in September 1983 and in the British market in March 1984.
+This was the last major update before the Mk1 was replaced by the Mk2 Golf in most markets in September 1983 and in the British market in March 1984.

 The Golf was West Germany's best selling new car for much of its production life, and was among the most successful cars in the whole of Europe during its nine-year production run.